Friday, May 28, 2010

 So the other thing that really should be said is that the jazz or jazz-influenced music that a lot of younger people would actually be into and can relate to isn't what jazz institutions and jazz educators want to encourage or propagate.

-Jazz hip-hop, free jazz, world music-jazz fusions---- these are anathema to some in the jazz institutions and simply not on the radar screen of others because a lot of these people are simply out of touch with youth culture (
+Jazz hip-hop, free jazz, world music-jazz fusions---- these are anathema to some in the jazz institutions and simply not on the radar screen of others because a lot of these people are simply out of touch with youth culture (how can you portend to connect with young people when you don't have any real understanding of what they care about???).

 If I haven't made myself clear here, I think these organizations and institutions that put on this kind of programming certainly have good intentions, but I think they're terribly misguided if they honestly believe you are going to reach young people, and not just give them a pleasing dose of romantic nostalgia but actually get them to stick around - in these ways.